Dollar rallies against euro as traders revisit bullish bets

 "As long as you have that residual geopolitical risk in the Middle East, that's going to provide some bid to the Japanese yen," said Ian Gordon, FX strategist at Bank of America Merrill Lynch in New York.

-The dollar was last down 0.21 percent against the yen at 119.235 yen JPY=EBS, after having earlier hit a nearly five-week low of 118.330 yen.
-The dollar was up 0.3 percent against the Swiss franc at 0.96295 franc after having earlier hit a nearly one-month low of 0.94910 franc CHF=EBS.
+The dollar was last down 0.21 percent against the yen at 119.235 yen, after having earlier hit a nearly five-week low of 118.330 yen.
+The dollar was up 0.3 percent against the Swiss franc at 0.96295 franc after having earlier hit a nearly one-month low of 0.94910 franc.

-The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.37 percent at 97.339 .DXY.
+The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.37 percent at 97.339.

 (Reporting by Sam Forgione; Editing by Peter Galloway)